Analysis | No longer ‘Chocolate City,’ calls for D.C. statehood grow louder

 In 1970, the city had its peak Black density over the last century, with Blacks making up more than 7 in 10 residents.
 Over the next 30 years, that density declined and, like the shifts in the 1950s, that decline was a function of population loss more than an increase among non-Black residents.

 About 20 years ago, that began to change.
 Between 2000 and 2019, the most recent year for which data are available, the number of Whites in D.C. increased by about 84 percent, while the density of the Black population declined by 5 percent.
-The city now has about as many White as Black residents for the first time since the late 1950s.
+The city now has about as many White residents as it does Black residents for the first time since the late 1950s.

 The irony of this shift is that, even as the population has grown less densely Black, it has also voted more heavily Democratic in presidential races.
-In 1964, the first election in which the district could affect the presidential race with electoral votes, D.C. preferred Lyndon B. Johnson by a 71-point margin, 48 points more Democratic than the country overall.
+In 1964, the first election in which the District could affect the presidential race with electoral votes, D.C. preferred Lyndon B. Johnson by a 71-point margin, 48 points more Democratic than the country overall.
 By 2000, D.C. preferred Al Gore by 76 points.
 In 2020, it voted for Biden by an 87-point margin — more than the margin Barack Obama saw in 2008 both absolutely and relative to each candidate’s national margin.

 There was never a time in recent history when D.C. would have voted for a Republican member of Senate.
 But the tiny likelihood of that has only declined even as the city has grown less densely Black.